raptodb/rapto/README.md

 ## 🌐 The development and use cases

-**Rapto** is built on several pillars that set it apart from other data engines.<br> Its core principles are footprinting, speed, minimalism, and security:
+**Rapto** is built on several pillars that set it apart from other databases.<br> Its core principles are footprinting, speed, minimalism, and security:
 <dl>
 <dt>Footprinted</dt>
 <dd>Memory control is a key component.
 Memory usage is monitored during each operation to ensure efficient and predictable behavior.</dd>